Air Service Development

 Air Service Overview

-As the 21st busiest U.S. airport in 2022, with 300+ daily departures, SLC is proud to play an integral role in the national air transportation system, in addition to being a major economic engine for the state of Utah.
-In 2022, SLC welcomed three new carriers to the market, including Air Canada, EW Discover and Spirit as well as the return of KLM and Delta’s transatlantic flights to Amsterdam, Paris and London.
+As the 23rd busiest U.S. airport in 2024, with 300 plus daily departures to more than 100 destinations, SLC is proud to play an integral role in the national air transportation system, in addition to being a major economic engine for the state of Utah.
+Since 2020, SLC has welcomed six new airlines, including Air Canada, Avelo, Hawaiian, Spirit, Sun Country, and WestJet (begins May 15, 2025).
+SLC offers daily nonstop service to global markets such as Amsterdam, London, Mexico City, Paris, Toronto and Vancouver, among others.
+New daily service to Seoul/Incheon, South Korea, begins June 12, 2025.

 SLC was among one of the first large-hub airports to recover from the pandemic.
-This can be attributed to Utah’s strong and diverse economic environment, SLC’s status as a core hub for Delta Air Lines and the airport’s proximity to Utah’s outdoor recreational assets.
-While business travel continues to recover, leisure remains the primary purpose for air travel and demand for 2023 is robust, including at SLC where passenger traffic is expected to exceed 2019 levels for the first time.
+This can be attributed to Utah’s strong and diverse economic environment, SLC’s status as a core hub for Delta Air Lines, and the airport’s proximity to Utah’s outdoor recreational assets.
+As we enter the mid to late 2020’s, SLC is positioned to continue building its regional connectivity, while also focusing on international growth and opportunities.
+Business travel continues to recover, though leisure travel remains a vital component for air travel and demand in 2025.

 Air Service Development Committee (ASDC)